Skip to content

 kube-system coredns-78fcd69978-w6k2z 1/1 Running 0 36s 172.16.0.5 node1 <none> <none>

-You should now see the following when listing all pods:
+You should now see the following when listing all pods (kube-proxy is absent because it was disabled at kubeadm init time with --skip-phases=addon/kube-proxy):

 [root@node1 ~]# kubectl get pods -A -o wide